lethang7794/devops-book/chap-09.md

 Key-value stores do not require you to define a schema ahead of time, so you can store any kind of value you want.

 > [!CAUTION]
-> Key-value store is sometimes referred to as _schema-less_, but this is a misnomer.
+> Key-value store is sometimes referred to as _schema-less_, but this is a misnomer (as you see in [Schema & constraints of document stores](#schemas-and-constraints-document-store)).

 Typically, the values are either